SankhlaAnkit/EasyETL-ELT-Reporting/README.md

  3. Custom Report Extraction.
    -- Ability to generate Custom data reports in different formats ( Excel,Csv, Fixed width).
    -- Data sequencing, field manipulation and custom fields, data preview.

+ Feel free to use these applications and please share your Feedback as to what new features you would like to add in this utility.